 But where does it come from and what does it look like?

 It all starts with self-esteem (or lack of it).

-This ingrained sense of inferiority arises from many factors.
-Some relate to your natural personality, while others stem from external influences such as your upbringing, cultural, educational, and even workplace experiences.
+This sense of inferiority arises from many factors.
+Some relate to your natural personality, while others stem from external influences such as your upbringing, cultural experience, education, and work life.